 Her conceptual Linear wallpaper perfectly embodies this approach, being originally inspired by boat masts she had seen in a harbour.
-She then concentrated her abstract design into a beautifully muted color palette.
-‘I try to make more masculine designs rather than something typically feminine and I do this through color mixing and by considering the types of line and shape to use.’
+She then concentrated her abstract design into a beautifully muted colour palette.
+‘I try to make more masculine designs rather than something typically feminine and I do this through colour mixing and by considering the types of line and shape to use.’

 Rachel is based in Darlington, Durham.